Dash-Industry-Forum/Events/event.bs.md

     2. For application related  timed metadata track, extracting data samples, and append them to event &metadata buffer.
     3. For media segment, parse the segments and append them to media buffer.

-4. The DASH events are passed to the DASH client control, while the Application events and timed metadata are passed to the event & metadata synchronization and dispatch module.
+4. The DASH events are passed to the DASH player control, while the Application events and timed metadata are passed to the event & metadata synchronization and dispatch module.

 5. If App is subscribed to a specific event scheme or timed metadata stream, dispatch those instances of scheme or stream, according to the dispatch mode:
-    1. For "on-receive" dispatch mode, dispatch the events and metadata samples as soon as they are received.
+    1. For [=On-receive=] dispatch mode, dispatch the events and metadata samples as soon as they are received.
-    2. For "on-start" dispatch mode, dispatch the events and metadata samples at their associated presentation time, using the synchronization signal from media decoder.
+    2. For [=On-start=] dispatch mode, dispatch the events and metadata samples at their associated presentation time, using the synchronization signal from media decoder.

 # Event and Timed metadata data timing # {#event-metadata-timing}

-## Inband event timing parameters # {#Inband-event-timing}
+## Inband event timing parameters ## {#Inband-event-timing}

 Figure 2 presents the timing of an event in the media timeline:
 <figure>
 	<img src="Images/inbandeventtiming.png" />
-    <figcaption>Figure 2: The inband event timing parameter on the media timeline</figcaption>
+    <figcaption>The inband event timing parameter on the media timeline</figcaption>
 </figure>

 As shown in Figure 2, every inband event can be described with 3 timing parameters on the media timeline: